-The New York Photography Diary and it’s LA arm is a non-profit organization and was launched following the success of the London Photography Diary, which was launched in 2014.
-The Berlin Photography Diary recently launched, and Paris is soon to come.
-This site was set up to provide easy access to all of New York and LA’s photography exhibitions and events, by both established and emerging photographers.
-The Diaries were devised, created, and now managed by Ashley Lumb.
+The New York Photography Diary is a non-profit organization and was started following the success of the London Photography Diary, which was launched in 2014.
+This site was set up to provide easy access to all of New York’s photography exhibitions and events, by both established and emerging photographers.

 Ashley Lumb – Publisher

 Ashley is a photography historian and curator who has worked in the UK and Australia and is now based in Tucson, Arizona.
 Holding an M.Litt in the History of Photography from the University of St. Andrews, she has worked as a Research Assistant at Oxford University on the launch of the William Henry Fox Talbot catalogue raisonne, as well at the Macleay Museum, the British Museum’s Middle East Department, Autograph ABP and as a freelance researcher for The Photographers’ Gallery, Royal College of Art, and Contemporary Istanbul.
 In 2012 she founded Hemera Collective, a curatorial collective of four photography historians, and together they have curated 20 exhibitions in the U.S., U.K., Europe, and Australia for museums, non profit galleries, festivals, and art fairs.
 Upcoming shows in 2019 include the Southeast Museum of Photography in Daytona, and Photo Access in Canberra.
 Ashley is currently working as an Independent Researcher at the Center for Creative Photography in Tucson, Arizona.

 Emily Henderson – Editor